damilarekoiki/laravel-engr-test/README.md

 Run `php artisan db:seed` to seed all the data into the database

 Run `php artisan batch:claims` to batch all the claims

+Check `batched_claims` table to see the batched claims

 ## Batching Algorithm